jumanaalothman/saudi-discover-cultural-website/README.md

 ## Notes

-This project was developed as part of the Internet Technologies course.
-The website is written in Arabic and focuses on presenting cultural and regional information about Saudi Arabia.
+This project is an Arabic dynamic website that presents cultural, historical, and regional information about Saudi Arabia.